warpforge/warpgrapher/book/src/configuration/relationships.md

 }
 ```

 The `CREATE` attribute has a type of `OrganizationMembersCreateMutationInput`.
 That input structure is shown in the schema snippet below.
-It has a `props` object that includes the joinDate attribute on the relationship.
+It includes the `joinDate` attribute on the relationship.
 The `id` object is accepted as an input to facilitate offline operation, in which the client may need to choose the unique identifier for the relationship.
 If the client does not choose the identifier, it will be randomly assigned by the Warpgrapher service.

 ```
 input OrganizationMembersCreateMutationInput {
   dst: OrganizationMembersNodesMutationInputUnion!
   id: ID
-  props: OrganizationMembersPropsInput
-}

-input OrganizationMembersPropsInput {
   joinDate: String
 }
 ```